 - A. Service Intensity.
-The Program shall have the organizational capacity to provide multiple contacts per week (flexibly) to clients, based on individual preference and need.
-These multiple contacts may be as frequent as two to three times per day, seven days per week.
+The Program shall have the organizational capacity to provide multiple contacts per week (flexibly) to clients based on individual preference and need.
+These multiple contacts may be as frequent as two (2) to three (3) times per day, seven (7) days per week.
 Many, if not all, staff shall share responsibility for addressing the recovery needs of all clients requiring frequent contacts.
-The ACT Team shall provide an average of two to three face-to-face contacts per week for each client. - B. Treatment Location.
-The majority of Program services (at least 75 percent) will occur outside program offices in the community, within the client's life context.
-The ACT Team will maintain data to verify these goals are met. - C. Staff-to-Client Caseload Ratios.
-The Program shall operate with a staff-to-client ratio that does not exceed 1 to 10 (10 clients per one (1.0) FTE staff member), or as otherwise indicated by the agreed-upon ACT evidence-based practice for a particular service, excluding the Psychiatrist and Administrative Support Personnel.
+The ACT/AOT Team shall provide an average of two (2) to three (3) face-to-face contacts per week for each client. - B. Treatment Location.
+The majority of Program services (at least 75 percent) will occur outside Program offices in the community, within the client's life context.
+The ACT/AOT Team will maintain data to verify these goals are met. - C. Staff-to-Client Caseload Ratios.
+The Program shall operate with a staff-to-client ratio that does not exceed one (1) to ten (10) (ten [10] clients per one (1.0) FTE staff member), or as otherwise indicated by the agreed-upon ACT/AOT evidence-based practice for a particular service, excluding the Psychiatrist and Administrative Support Personnel.
 These staff will not carry an individual caseload.
-Caseloads of individual staff members will vary based upon their overall responsibilities within the ACT Team (for example, Team Leader/Administrator and nurses will carry smaller caseloads).
+Caseloads of individual staff members will vary based upon their overall responsibilities within the ACT/AOT Team (for example, Team Leader/Program Administrator and Registered Nurses will carry smaller caseloads).